On This Page

 Time on task measures how long it takes users to accomplish a goal.
 Shorter times generally indicate better usability, though context matters.
 A quick checkout flow?
 Faster is better.
 A product comparison page?
 You want some deliberation.

-Track this metric over time after design changes.
+Watch this number after you change something.
 If you redesign your navigation and average time to find a product drops from 45 seconds to 18 seconds, that's a clear win.
 Pair it with task success rate — fast failures aren't the same as fast completions.

 Error Rate

 Error rate tracks how frequently users make mistakes during interactions: wrong form entries, mis-clicks, back-button usage that signals confusion.
-High error rates on specific pages are a red flag for poor information architecture or unclear labeling.
+High error rates on specific pages usually mean confusing navigation or unclear labels.

 One corporate site we worked on had a 34% error rate on their multi-step quote request form.
 Users were entering phone numbers in the wrong format, selecting the wrong service category, and abandoning at step three.
 After simplifying the form from five steps to two and adding inline validation, the error rate dropped to 9% and completed submissions jumped 41%.